rlawrenc/cosc_404/README.md

 ## Expectations
  - Attend all classes and prepare before attending class.
- - Read the notes before the class time. **Expect to spend about five hours per week in out-of-class preparation.**
+ - Review the material before the class time. **Expect to spend about five hours per week in out-of-class preparation.**
  - Learn the material in the course by completing all assignments. **No late assignments are accepted.**
  - Enjoy attending class activities and participate according to your personality.
 Ask questions by posting on chat or raising your hand.
  - Please actively participate in class discussions, questions, and problem solving exercises.